Every child, member of staff and parent has a right to feel safe at school.

 At DVIS we believe physical activity to be of great importance for the whole development of each child.
 We offer a range of physical activities throughout the week.

 In PE lessons we teach dance, gym and games.
-We have a member of the Kick London team in school each Monday afternoon delivering games lessons to Year 1 and Year 2 children.
+We have a dance teacher in school each Monday afternoon delivering lessons to Year 1 and Year 2 children.

-In Year 1 and 2 children are also offered after school clubs which include dance, taekwondo, games and gym.
+In Year 1 and 2 children are also offered after school clubs which include a number of activities for example dance, multi-skills, games and tennis.

-Our playtimes are also lively and in 2016 and 2012 the playground was landscaped with an all year round surface for play and PE.
+Our playtimes are also lively with an all-year round surface for play and PE.
 Playground markings make playtime a little more creative and the ‘trim trail’ adds physical challenge!

 Each week there is a ‘craze’ that the children will follow using sports equipment such as balls or skipping ropes, developing skills such as balancing, aim, coordination and cooperation.